lmbneuron/D-LMBmap/tutorial/README.md

 * Cube-based: It is required that the image to be detected is a cube cropped from the original image, and the corresponding result can be obtained by clicking directly.

-### Registration surface
+### Registration inteface

-Click the Registration->Register in the main interface and jump to the registration surface.
+Click the Registration->Register in the main interface and jump to the registration inteface.

 It will be a bit slower when it is used for the first time because it needs to download the model from google drive.